doesdev/mvt/README.md

 ## What's good about it
 - It has 0 dependencies (and devDependencies)
-- It's more emojified than AVA (of course that matters 0)
+- It's more emojified than AVA (of course that matters zero)
+- It can be called via the `mvt` cli or by simply calling `node [test-file].js`

 ## What it lacks (way more than I can list, but here's the most notable)
-- A CLI (for now)
-  - tests must be run as `node tests/a.js`
-  - for multiple files you must require them from an entry test file
 - Useful `Error` output
   - you won't get a clean stack, it will be filled with useless info from `mvt`
   - that will make it difficult to debug where problems actually occurred